PSSGAMER/SuperSexySteam/README.md

    - Include any associated `.manifest` files
    - Files are organized into `data/<AppID>/` directories

-3. **Apply Changes**
+3. **Apply Changes** (Complete Processing Pipeline)
    - Click the "Apply" button when ready
+   - The system automatically processes everything in sequence:
-   - The system will categorize new vs. updated AppIDs
+     - **Step 1:** Updates GreenLuma AppList with new AppIDs and DepotIDs
-   - Data processing script runs automatically

-### Database Refresh

-**Important:** Always run the refresh script before starting Steam:

-1. **Run SuperSexySteam Refresher**
-   - From desktop shortcut: "SuperSexySteam Refresher"
-   - Or run: `python refresh.py`

-2. **What it does:**
+     - **Step 2:** Copies manifest files to Steam's depot cache
-   - Updates Steam's depot configuration
+     - **Step 3:** Updates Steam's config.vdf with depot decryption keys
-   - Refreshes the depot cache
-   - Synchronizes all .manifest files
+     - **Step 4:** Launches ACF generator for Steam app recognition
+   - No additional manual steps required!

+### Database Refresh (Optional)

+The refresh script is available but currently contains no logic:

+1. **refresh.py**
+   - Available for future manual refresh operations
+   - Currently a placeholder with no active functionality
+   - All necessary processing happens automatically when you click "Apply"

 ### Starting Steam with GreenLuma